OrkunAvci/Hacking/Shield/readme.md

 ## After some fixes the exploit works.

+The default IP adress for local host was wrong and I needed to fix that.
+Now it works.

 We navigate to a writeable folder at `C:/inetpub/wwwroot/wordpress/wp-content/uploads`

 We upload `Netcat` on the target machine.